Rameshwar Prasad (Uttar Pradesh politician)

 Rameshwar Prasad (c.
-1930s – 3 January 2020) was an Indian politician from Uttar Pradesh belonging to Indian National Congress.
+1930s – 3 January 2020) was an Indian politician from Uttar Pradesh belonging to the Indian National Congress.
 He was a legislator of the Uttar Pradesh Legislative Assembly.

 Biography

 Prasad was elected as a member of the Uttar Pradesh Legislative Assembly from Baberu in 1980 and served until 1985.

 Prasad died on 3 January 2020 from kidney disease.